MichaelElvebakken/react-weather-app/README.md

 This website is created with the api.met.no Localforecast API, this is the same API that is used for YR.no.
 The design is also largely inspired from the yr.no website.

 ### Updates
-This repo/website will be updated in the future, when I find the time and motivation to go back and add features, optimize it and fix it.
+This repo/website will probably not be updated in the future.